Probing Composite Structure and Spin-Orbit Coupling with GPDs in ${}^{4}$He: Phenomenology: Unpolarized GPD from Unpolarized Target

 \subsection{Uniform Static Sphere - Distribution}

 For demonstration purposes, it is assumed that the Wigner distribution factorizes in terms of spatial and momentum dependent functions,

 Polarized distributions are defined as $\omega_{i} \equiv \beta_i \omega_{0} $ where $\beta_i$ is a polarization coefficient that fixes the amount of $\vec{L}\cdot \vec{S}$ coupling in (\ref{eq:scalar-gpd-master}).
-In this model, we ignore possibel $\vec{\Delta}$ dependence and we choose a static spherical distribution for the spatial and average momentum dependence, independently.
+In this model, we ignore possible $\vec{\Delta}$ dependence and we choose a static spherical distribution for the spatial and average momentum dependence, independently.
 This is determined by constraining the phase-space through a hard cutoff (step function):

 Starting with a model in the rest frame and then converting to boost-invariant coordinates results in a model which is simultaneously boost invariant and under 3D rotational and discrete symmetries.
+In contrast, if one were to proceed directly from the light-front wave function representation \eqref{e:MFexpand1} to phenomenology, it would be almost impossible to choose reasonable wave functions which respect the symmetries of the nucleus.
+The Wigner representation makes those constraints explicit and systematic.
 Here $A_{0}$ is the normalized coefficient and $P_{N}^{max}$ is the maximum momentum carried by the active constituent nucleon.
 In going from the first to the last line in Eq.~(\ref{e:static_sphere_1}) a substitution of variables was made; from the Cartesian to the boosted light-front coordinates.
 The normalization $A_0$ is fixed by Eq.~(\ref{e:WignerNorm}) through the unpolarized coefficient, resulting in

 which is the inverse value of the space and momentum volume defined by the step functions.
 The value of $A_0$ in turn defines part of the overall value of the polarized distribution since $\omega_i = \beta_i \omega_0$.